Research project Well-structured soil, climate-smart soil management

 Research approach

-We take a participatory approach.
-We map common practices among growers.
-This provides information to design practice-relevant experiments that will be carried out on trial fields and under semi-controlled conditions in ILVO's FABPS (drought research) infrastructure.
-Furthermore, we plan experiments with mulching on field plots at both conventional and organic growers and at Inagro.
+We took a participatory approach, identifying common practices among growers.
+This provided information to design practice-relevant experiments that were carried out on trial fields and under drought-controlled conditions in ILVO's HYDRAS (HYdrology, Drones and RAinout Shelters) infrastructure.
+Furthermore, mulch field experiments were done on plots at both conventional and organic growers and at Inagro.

 Relevance/Valorization